jonasdk/log2iptables/README.md

 By a simple regular expression match, you can parse any logfile type and take an action on iptables.
 For example, with log2iptables you can: Search for all logs in /var/log/myssh.log that match "Failed password.* ([0-9]+\.[0-9]+\.[0-9]+\.[0-9]+)" more that 5 times, and then block the ipaddress with iptables with action DROP.

+Why a Bash script?
+simple is better. no deps, no installation, no fucking boring things. just run it in crontab :)

 ## Usage
 ```
 ./log2iptables -h